 - Reimbursement local travel costs up to 100 euro per month based on receipts for a fulltime traineeship

-At the moment EUROCLIO is accepting applications for trainees for the period September 2017 - January 2018.
-Deadline for applications is 1 June.
+At the moment EUROCLIO is accepting applications for trainees for the period February-July 2018.
+Deadline for applications is 5 November.
 Applications can be sent to Judith Geerling.

 From the first minute of my interview, I knew that the EUROCLIO secretariat was a cosy, hard-working and tight-knit bunch of people that all strived towards the same goal; making history, citizenship and heritage education more responsible and innovative.
 What I did not know, but quickly came to learn, was the immense reach of the EUROCLIO network.
 Most of my favourite moments during my time at EUROCLIO came through engaging with EUROCLIO members and people participating in projects.
 Their passion for the contemporary issues within education in general, and the trend of nationalisation and myth-making of national history education in particular, was eye-opening and inspiring.